 For a sample, head downtown to the Colorado Convention Center on 14th Avenue and California Street to see “I See What You Mean,” by Lawrence Argent, a 40-foot-tall sculpture otherwise known as “The Big Blue Bear.”
 This benign ursine presence peers curiously into the center, providing visitors with an essential Denver photo opportunity.
 Just a short walk away at the Denver Performing Arts Complex, two 50-foot-tall figures frolic near Speer Boulevard as part of Jonathan Borofsky’s “The Dancers.”

 A few blocks away, the jagged edges of the Daniel Libeskind-designed Hamilton Building, part of the Denver Art Museum, jut out over 13th Avenue.
-The museum houses Western art, contemporary masterworks and blockbuster traveling exhibitions like 2016/2017’s Star Wars and the Power of Costume.
+The museum houses Western art, contemporary masterworks and blockbuster traveling exhibitions like 2017's The Western: An Epic in Art and Film.

 Across the street, the Clyfford Still Museum, dedicated to the legacy of one of the most important painters of the 20th century, is one of only five one-artist museums in the nation.
 The Kirkland Museum is another!